 • She’s straight as an arrow when she talks to her friends.

-Fun Fact/Origin: This comes from how arrows fly in a straight line when shot correctly.
+Fun Fact/Origin: This saying comes from how arrows, when shot properly, fly in a straight line without curving off.

 2. Cupid’s arrow